ddaugher/backoffice_docs/source/cluster.rst

     {:libcluster, "~> 3.2"}

 Next, add the following to the existing :elixir:`start` function in your :bash:`application.ex` file.
-Remember to replace :elixir:`GigalixirGettingStarted` with your application name.
+Remember to replace :elixir:`BackofficeDocsGettingStarted` with your application name.

 .. code-block:: elixir